jameskimuyu26/Python-ICMP-Ping-Tool/README.md

     Command-Line Arguments: Users can customize parameters directly from the terminal.
     Practical Use: This tool is useful for network diagnostics and testing device availability.

-Feel free to adjust or expand the functionality based on your needs guys!
+Feel free to adjust or expand the functionality based on your needs.

-Credits!!!!
-Deniz Alil